ClaireLally8/Waggy-Box/README.md

     - Waggy Box makes use of a single navbar with varying elements depending on whether a user is logged in.
         - Not logged in: <img src="https://i.ibb.co/DDSFqtW/Screenshot-2020-07-09-at-21-01-32.png">
         - Logged in: <img src="https://i.ibb.co/n3qXrC4/Screenshot-2020-07-09-at-20-59-18.png">
-        - On mobile the navar turns into a burger menu as such where users click on the hamburger icon and opens a drop down for the menu:
+        - On mobile the navbar turns into a burger menu as such where users click on the hamburger icon and open a drop-down for the menu:
          <img src="https://i.ibb.co/pQ4Y5VZ/Screenshot-2020-07-09-at-21-02-47.png">

     - The navbar contains links to the home page, where users can gather information about the company when they're not logged in.
-When a user is logged in, the home link brings the user to the main dashboard page, allowing users to review their subscription, access the shop and contact the site owner.
+When a user is logged in, the home link brings the user to the main dashboard page, allowing users to review their subscription, access the shop, and contact the site owner.
-    - The Get Started link brings users to the sign up page where they can sign up for the application.
+    - The Get Started link brings users to the sign-up page where they can sign up for the application.
     - The login link brings users to the login page, where they can sign into the application.
-    - When logged in, users can view the shop page also from the navbar, allowing them to review teh items for sale if htey have an active subscrption.
+    - When logged in, users can view the shop page also from the navbar, allowing them to review the items for sale if they have an active subscription.
 If the subscription is not active, it will bring users to a page directing them to create a subscription.

 - **Footer**
     - There is one footer throughout the entire application.